 “We’re just checking in now and the lady is going to take our bags.
 We have to line up here for boarding, we must be patient as we wait our turn.
 Oh yippee, look the hostess is coming with food!“

-The worst thing you can do is delay flying with kids because you are frightened of it.
+The worst thing you can do is delay flying with a toddler because you are frightened of it.
 It will only be worse when it is time to take the plunge as they won’t know what to do.
-Train them as early as you can.

 Just take a look at how Savannah, who was 17 months at the time of recording this, boards a plane.
 She gets it at an age when some children aren’t even walking yet.

-4. Distract Them from Their Fears
+4. Distract Children from Their Flying Fears

 I have a fear of flying that I am learning to overcome.
 I hold Kalyra’s hand during take off.
 This helps take her mind off the fear and transfer that to having an important job of easing Mummy’s fears.